Catherine22/ClassLoader/README.md

 multiDexEnabled false
 ```

-4. Register patch apk's activities and permissions in ClassLoader app's Manifest
+4. Register patch APK's activities and permissions in ClassLoader app's Manifest

 Android studio probably throws some errors likes 'Unresolved package...', just ignore them.
 And don't forget to add the prefix of your activity name with its package.